tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Deep learning models make solving machine learning problems with high accuracy like image classification and sentiment classification possible.

+Open the TensorFlow playground [using this link](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=spiral&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=8&seed=0.14370&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=true&xSquared=true&ySquared=true&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false), click on the _Play_ button to run simulation, and use the model to demonstrate the effects of adding layers of neurons to a neural network and go through the following talking points.

-* We can see the benefits of adding additional layers in the tensorflow playground - this is apparent with the more complex classification datasets, such as "spiral."
+* We can see the benefits of adding additional layers in the TensorFlow playground - this is apparent with the more complex classification datasets, such as _spiral_.
 We see a lack of convergence below with one layer of neurons.

 ![playground_1_layers](Images/playground_1_layers.PNG)

+Add a second hidden layer with six neurons to the model and highlight the following:

-* When we add a second layer, the model converges to a much lower loss metric.
+* After adding a second layer, the model converges to a much lower loss metric.

 ![playground_2_layers](Images/playground_2_layers.PNG)

+Add a third hidden layer with four neurons to the model and highlight the following:

-* Of course, adding layers does not always guarantee better performance.
+* Adding layers does not always guarantee better performance.
 Some layers can be redundant if the problem is not complex enough to warrant them.
 Of course, we rarely know this beforehand, and since there is not an analytical way of arriving at the number of layers we should use, the only solution to specifying the "correct" number of layers is to use trial and error.

 ![playground_3_layers](Images/playground_3_layers.PNG)